tahoe-lafs/magic-folder/docs/invites.rst

 POST .../invite
 ~~~~~~~~~~~~~~~

-Accepts a JSON body containing keys: `suggested-petname`.
+Accepts a JSON body containing keys: `petname`.
-This should be a free-form string suggesting a name for this participant.
+This should be a free-form string with the name for this participant.
 Once the invite is created and a Wormhole code is successfully allocated a reply is rendered.
 The reply is a JSON serialization of the invite::